ArchHem/Julia_exercise_projects/README.md

 The above plot was produced using $\mu = 0.04$, $\sigma = 0.14$, $S_0 = 1000$, $K_{put} = 1025$, r = 0.025, T = 1 (1000 timesteps) and with a confidence level of 95%, using simulated stock prices from our toy BS model.
 As expected,the final payouts - which are proportional to $S_T - K$ - are well aproximated to be normally distributed in this timeframe, as implied by the prediction of the Black-Scholes model, which predicts that $\ln(S_T) \propto N(\ln(S_0) + (\mu - \frac{\sigma^2}{2})T, \sigma^2 T)$. _However_, we do know that the distribution of the final stock prices as a normal distribution is only a useful approximation under certain assumptions - the BS model predicts lognormal distributions.

-### WIP - Calculating the implied volatility and drift rate using historical data
+### Calculating the simplest-case implied volatility and drift rate using historical data

 A parameter estimation was run on the real-world data of "OTP Bank Nyrt" (among other central european stocks) using Yahoo Finance daily data from 2015 to 2020 (eg: https://finance.yahoo.com/quote/OTP.F/history).
 While in case of our toy BS model, we can estimate $\mu$ and $\sigma$ using just the ratio of $\frac{S_{i+1}}{S_i}$, we still need to account for the fact that our data is unevenly distributed in time i.e. $\delta t$ is in general not constant.